 2) Context: trend/range + where price sits vs key levels

-3) Identify 2–4 key levels (support/resistance) and why each matters
+3) Identify 2 to 4 key levels (support/resistance) and why each matters

 4) Give 2 scenarios: